-The New Markets Tax Credits (NMTC) Program is a federal initiative aimed at supporting businesses that make capital expenditure (CapEx) investments and create community impact in low-income areas in the U.S. Through the NMTC program, companies making these investments can receive tax credit-subsidized loans for use in their projects.
-Among other preferential terms, these NMTC loans generally provide for forgiveness of the principal at the end of a seven-year term, delivering a permanent cash benefit to investors.
+The New Markets Tax Credits (NMTC) Program is a federal initiative aimed at supporting businesses that make capital expenditure (CapEx) investments and create community impact in low-income areas of the U.S. Through the NMTC program, companies making those investments can receive tax-credit-subsidized loans for use in their projects.
+Those loans generally provide for forgiveness of the principal at the end of a seven-year term, delivering a permanent cash benefit to investors.

-- The NMTC program was created in 2000 as part of the Community Renewal Tax Relief Act and was designed to subsidize capital investments in low-income communities.
-Businesses that invest in eligible low-income communities (Qualified Active Low-Income Community Businesses or QALICBs) are eligible to receive tax credit-subsidized NMTC loans that have principal forgiveness features after a seven-year term, providing a permanent cash benefit to the QALICB.
-In addition to principal forgiveness, these loans offer other beneficial features, including interest-only terms and below-market interest rates.
+- The NMTC program was created in 2000 as part of the Community Renewal Tax Relief Act and is designed to subsidize capital investments in low-income communities.
+Businesses that invest in eligible low-income communities (qualified active low-income community businesses or QALICBs) are eligible to receive tax-credit-subsidized loans that have principal forgiveness features after a seven-year term, providing a permanent cash benefit to the QALICB.
+NMTC loans offer other beneficial features, including interest-only terms and below-market interest rates.

-- Additionally, the NMTC program supports a wide range of business sectors, including manufacturing, healthcare, retail, renewable energy, education, and more.
+- The NMTC program supports a wide range of business sectors, including manufacturing, healthcare, retail, renewable energy, education, and more.
 Businesses involved in the following activities are not eligible for NMTC financing: massage parlors, gaming facilities, liquor stores, racetracks, tanning facilities, and golf courses.
-The NMTC program also imposes certain restrictions related to farming and residential rental properties.
+The NMTC program also imposes restrictions related to farming and residential rental properties.

 NMTC Project Requirements

-- To be eligible for NMTC financing, projects must be located in an eligible low-income census tract and must generate significant community impact.
-Community impact encompasses a wide range of initiatives, including but not limited to:
+- To be eligible for NMTC financing, projects must be in an eligible low-income census tract and must generate significant community impact.
+Community impact encompasses a wide range of initiatives, such as:

 - Quality job creation, generating positions that offer living wages and/or benefits such as health insurance, 401K or retirement plans, and paid time off.

-- Accessible job creation, whereby positions are made available to individuals who have only a high school degree or the equivalent, or individuals who face other barriers to employment (for example, the longer-term unemployed, displaced workers, or the formerly incarcerated).
+- Accessible job creation, whereby positions are made available to individuals who have only a high school degree or the equivalent or who face other barriers to employment (for example, the longer-term unemployed, displaced workers, or the formerly incarcerated).

 - Creating or expanding employee training programs or providing opportunities for career advancement.

-- Increasing access to goods or services such as healthy foods, healthcare and childcare services, education programs, and more.
+- Increasing access to goods or services such as healthy foods, healthcare and childcare services, and education programs.

-- Environmental efforts such as supporting the production or distribution of renewable energy resources; reducing energy or water use; helping builders meet Leadership in Energy & Environmental Design (LEED) certification or similar green building standards; remediating environmental contamination.
+- Environmental efforts such as supporting the production or distribution of renewable energy resources, reducing energy or water use, helping builders meet leadership in energy and environmental design (LEED) certification or similar green building standards, and remediating environmental contamination.

-- NMTC loans can be used towards CapEx such as costs related to new construction, building rehabilitation, or expansions, and equipment purchases.
-In some cases, NMTC loans can also be used to provide small amounts of working capital (usually in combination with the aforementioned CapEx).
+- NMTC loans can be used toward CapEx such as costs related to new construction, building rehabilitation, or expansions, as well as equipment purchases.
+In some cases, NMTC loans can also be used to provide small amounts of working capital (usually in combination with the CapEx).

 - NMTC loans can be used for project costs that will be incurred within 12 months of the NMTC closing date or for prior project costs that were incurred within 24 months of the NMTC closing date.